 - Sewage Treatment

-A big part of environmental science is trying to figure out how local and regional human actions affect the world as a whole.
-People can lessen their effects by using resources in a sustainable way.
-Human actions can deplete the amount of ozone in the stratosphere and make the amount of greenhouse gases in the air rise.
-When greenhouse gases increase, it can hurt people’s health and the environment.
+A big part of environmental science is figuring out how local and regional human actions affect the world.
+People can lessen their effects by using resources sustainably.
+Human actions can deplete the amount of ozone in the stratosphere and raise the amount of greenhouse gases in the air.
+When greenhouse gases increase, it can hurt people's health and the environment.
+This final unit will help you describe and explain global environmental changes, their causes, and their implications.
+As you learn about problems caused by global environmental changes, you can use the skills you learned in previous units, where you described and rated solutions, to develop your own solutions.

 - Stratospheric Ozone Depletion